gruntjs/grunt-docs/Installing-grunt.md

 If you want to install a bleeding-edge, unpublished version of grunt or grunt plugin, follow the instructions for specifying a [git URL as a dependency](https://npmjs.org/doc/json.html#Git-URLs-as-Dependencies) and be sure to specify an actual commit SHA (not a branch name) as the `commit-ish`.
 This will guarantee that your project always uses that exact version of grunt.

 The specified git URL may be that of the official grunt repo or a fork.

-## Installing grunt-cli
-As the "Installing the CLI" section of the [[Getting Started]] guide explains, run `npm install -g grunt-cli` and npm will install the latest official version of grunt-cli.
-This will put the `grunt` command in your system path, allowing it to be run from any directory.

-**If you have installed grunt globally in the past, you will need to remove it with `npm uninstall -g grunt` first.**

-### Installing grunt-cli locally
-You may install grunt-cli locally to a project using `npm install grunt-cli --save-dev` but instead of being able to access the `grunt` command from anywhere, you'll need to specify its explicit local path, which will be something like `./node_modules/.bin/grunt`.

-Using grunt-cli in this way is unsupported.